I read a really scary statistic the other day about how close some Americans are living to the edge of financial ruin.

 Bottom line: falling into the habit of relying on credit to bail you out of emergencies (or even worse, using them regularly and carrying a balance) is one of the worst financial decisions you can ever make.
 Don’t do it!

-You Need a Well-Stocked Emergency Fund in a Savings Account
+4. You Don’t Have an Emergency Fund in a High Yield Savings Account

 So should you just go to your local bank and open an account?
 Most likely, no. Not all savings accounts are created equal.

-My Recommendation for Best Savings Account: Discover Bank
+My Recommendation for the Best High Interest Savings Account: Discover Bank

 The two big things to look for when choosing a savings account are the interest rate (also called the “Annual Percentage Yield”, or APY), and the fees.
 From my research, Discover crushes the competition in both departments.